cferdinandi/reef-js/content/api.md

 Render an HTML template string into the UI.

 Pass in the element (or element selector) to render into, and an HTML string to render.

-Unlike the `Element.innerHTML` property, this sanitizes your HTML to reduce the risk of XSS attacks, and diffs the DOM, only updating the things that have changed.
+Unlike the `Element.innerHTML` property, this...

+1. Sanitizes your HTML to reduce the risk of XSS attacks.
+2. Diffs the DOM, only updating the things that have changed.

 ```js
 let {render} = reef;